Basilisk: Historical literary references

-17th-century Vilnius University historian Professor Adam Ignacy Naramowski wrote of the basilisks that were said to have lived in Warsaw and Vilnius in his book Facies rerum Sarmaticarum.
+Seventeenth-century Vilnius University historian Professor Adam Ignacy Naramowski wrote of the basilisks that were said to have lived in Warsaw and Vilnius in his book Facies rerum Sarmaticarum.
 Romantic historian Teodor Narbutt describes the location of the Vilnius basilisk's lair as having been near Subačius Gate.

 Bram Stoker alludes to the creature in Chapter 4 of his 1897 novel Dracula, when Jonathan Harker encounters the vampire Count Dracula sleeping in his crypt and makes a futile attempt to destroy him:

 A terrible desire came upon me to rid the world of such a monster.
 There was no lethal weapon at hand, but I seized a shovel which the workman had been using to fill the cases, and lifting it high, struck, with the edge downward, at the hateful face.
 But as I did so the head turned, and the eyes fell upon me, with all their blaze of basilisk horror.
 The sight seemed to paralyze me, and the shovel turned in my hand and glanced from the face, merely making a deep gash above the forehead.